ansible/ansible/docs/docsite/rst/user_guide/playbooks_error_handling.rst

         - debug:
             msg: 'I caught an error, can do stuff here to fix it, :-)'

-This will 'revert' the failed status of the task for the run and the play will continue as if it had succeeded.
+This will 'revert' the failed status of the outer ``block`` task for the run and the play will continue as if it had succeeded.
 See :ref:`block_error_handling` for more examples.

 .. seealso::